 Liver is not just another item on the menu; it's a superfood that has stood the test of time.
 It's affordable, nutrient-rich, and can be made delicious with the right recipes.
 Whether you choose to eat it fresh or take it in supplement form, incorporating liver into your diet can eliminate the need for multivitamin or mineral supplements.

 So, before you dismiss liver as unpalatable, remember the incredible benefits it offers.
 It's time to rethink liver and give it the culinary respect it deserves.
-Your body will thank you for it.
+Your body will thank you for it and liver is safe to eat.

 Thank you for reading, and don't forget to share this post with someone who might need a little nudge to try this superfood.
 Keep spreading the word about the wonders of liver, and let's all strive for better health together!